Middle Fork Snoqualmie River Trail Horseback Riding

 FYI - Theres a nice side trail at the 1.5 miles point which leads up to Snow Lake (4 miles one-way).
 Its inside the wilderness boundary.

-Overall, Middle Fork Snoqualmie River Trail is the 2nd most popular horse trail of all 32 horseback rides in Washington.
+Overall, Middle Fork Snoqualmie River Trail is the 2nd most popular horse trail of all 31 horseback rides in Washington.
+Several of the better horse trails are nearby Middle Fork Snoqualmie River Trail including John Wayne Pioneer Trail and West Cady Ridge Trail.